Investigating the Dominant Environmental Quenching Process in UVCANDELS/COSMOS Groups: Results

 Figure~\ref{fig:Quenched} only includes the lower redshift bin as the upper bin of $0.45 < z < 0.8$ is subject to differing uncertainties that make its interpretation difficult.
 We analyze the radial trend of $f_Q$ with the assumption that $r/r_{gr}$ is statistically correlated with the time since infall \citep{taranu_quenching_2014, gao_subhalo_2004}.
 With the increased likelihood of non-\-virialized halos and contamination at higher redshifts this assumption breaks down.
 So we do not analyze the radial trend of $f_Q$ in the $0.45 < z < 0.8$ redshift bin.

 To explore the possibility of the trend in Figure \ref{fig:Quenched} being driven by mass quenching, in Figure~\ref{fig:fQvsMass} we investigate how the probability of being quenched changes with galaxy stellar mass.
-As in the previous figures, we show the logistic regression of $f_Q$ and the corresponding 68\% and 95\% confidence intervals, with group galaxies as red stars and field galaxies as grey circles.
+As in the previous figures, we show the logistic regression of $f_Q$ and the corresponding 68\% confidence intervals.
 The low and high redshift bins are shown on the left and right panels, respectively.
 The top panel in each shows the mass distributions of galaxies in groups and in the field.

 The probability of being quenched depends in similar ways on the stellar mass for group and field galaxies for the $0.45 < z < 0.8$ redshift range.
-Sepcifically, $f_Q$ increases with with increasing stellar mass amoung the group and field galaxies equally.
+Specifically, $f_Q$ increases with with increasing stellar mass amoung the group and field galaxies equally.
 This trend changes in the $0.2 < z < 0.45$ redshift range, where $f_Q$ is similarly dependent on mass in the field but seems independent of mass in groups.
+We find that in this lower redshift range the mass dependence of the groups and field are confidently different, with an Anderson-Darling p-value of 0.017.
 These relationships are in relative agreement with the literature \citep{wetzel_galaxy_2013, presotto_journey_2012, ji_evidence_2018} with our values of $f_Q$ being within the standard deviation of their results.

 Due to the mass dependence of $f_Q$, its {\it radial} and {\it redshift} dependencies could be introduced if the mass distribution changes as a function of distance from the center of the group.
 We have tested this possibility and found that, at all redshifts, there is no correlation between a galaxy's stellar mass and the distance to its group's center nor its redshift.